Beauty Sleep: Why Rest and Relaxation Impact Appearance

 Reducing Wrinkles

 One potential benefit of beauty sleep may be a reduction in wrinkles.
 The skin is made up of several proteins, such as collagen and elastin, that make the skin elastic and flexible.
-Research suggests that without sufficient sleep the immune system is weakened, which can impact the quality and strength of collagen produced.
+Research suggests that without sufficient sleep the immune system is weakened, which can impact the amount and strength of collagen produced.
 As a result, the health of the skin decreases, potentially causing wrinkles.

 Insufficient sleep has been associated with increased wrinkles , crow’s feet, and frown lines.
 A small study of Korean women in their 40s found that these changes occurred after just one day of sleep deprivation.
 The elasticity of the skin, or its ability to bounce back into place, also significantly decreased.